 While lots of research has been undertaken by economists, political and social scientists, criminologists and sociologists to study the causes and impact of inequality, there is comparatively little work carried out by legal scholars on the role that law (including labour law, bankruptcy law, corporate law, inheritance law but also other aspects of both private and public law) has played and plays in this context.
 In particular, there is little work on the legal foundations of wealth inequality that is also both comparative and historical in outlook.
-Led by Professor Alexandra Braun, this project aims to fill this gap.
+Led by Prof Alexandra Braun, this project aims to fill this gap.

-To launch the project, Professors Alexandra Braun and David Cabrelli are organising a set of seminars to discuss and examine, in particular, the role that law has played in facilitating the accumulation and distribution of wealth, thus generating or maintaining inequality understood not just in economic but also in social terms.
-The purpose of this initial set of seminars is to bring together scholars from across various disciplines and fields of law:
+To launch the project, Prof Alexandra Braun and Prof David Cabrelli are organising a set of seminars to discuss and examine, in particular, the role that law has played in facilitating the accumulation and distribution of wealth, thus generating or maintaining inequality understood not just in economic but also in social terms.
+The purpose of this initial set of seminars will be to bring together scholars from across various disciplines and fields of law:

 - to explore a series of topics that are core to the increase in wealth inequality; and